leomancini/origami-studio-material-system/README.md

 * **Icon Identifier**: A text string that determines which icon is requested.
 These correspond to the string in between the 'ic' and the color in the URL to be loaded.
 For example, a value of '3d_rotation' would load <https://github.com/google/material-design-icons/blob/master/action/drawable-xxhdpi/ic_3d_rotation_black_18dp.png>
 * **Size**: A number, in Density Independent pixels, that determines the size of the specified icon.
 The value can be either 18, 24, 36, or 48.
 * **Use Auto Resolution**: A boolean that determines if resolution to be specified is automatically set based on the screen scale of the device.
-* **Resolution**: The resolution of the icon, if Use Auto Resolution is not set to true.
+* **Resolution**: The resolution of the icon, if <b>Use Auto Resolution</b> is not set to true.
 The value can be either MDPI, HDPI, XHPDI, XXHPDI, or XXXHPDI.
 * **Color**: The color of the icon.

 ### Outputs